 Enjoy such delectable dishes as Crystal Clear Chicken Soup with Julienned Vegetables and Angel Hair (Dress It Down: Chicken Noodle Alphabet Soup), Garlic Honey Brisket (Dress It Down: Honey Brisket Pita Pockets ), Butternut Squash Mac and Cheese (Dress It Down: Mac and Cheese Muffin Cups) , and Gooey Chocolate Cherry Cake (Dress It Up: Red Wine Chocolate Cherry Heart Cake).
-Plus, Jamie offers a whole chapter on the art of making challah, 10 sweet and savory recipes, holiday menus, a special Passover section.
+Plus, Jamie offers a whole chapter on the art of making challah, 10 sweet and savory recipes, holiday menus, and a special Passover section.

 7. The Barefoot Contessa Cookbook

-I think honestly best cook chef of all time is the Ina Garten the Barefoot Contessa.
-I wanted to share with you this is the original Barefoot Contessa cookbook.
+I think honestly best cook chef of all time is Ina Garten the Barefoot Contessa.
+I wanted to share with you that this is the original Barefoot Contessa cookbook.
 I have all of hers and in it, she has the recipe for our perfect roast chicken, this is what I use almost every Friday night just for my simple but delicious roast chicken for Shabbat.

 8. The Smitten Kitchen Cookbook

-Then after ina I got a share of Deb Perelman smitten I'm sure you guys all know and love her too so Deb has a lot of Jewish recipes also and I wanted to share with you guys my favorite from her which is actually this isn't really had too much recipe but it's obviously my favorite from Hurst the other favorite I have from her.
+Then after in I got a share of Deb Perelman smitten I'm sure you guys all know and love her too so Deb has a lot of Jewish recipes also and I wanted to share with you guys my favorite from her which is actually this isn't really had too much recipe but it's obviously my favorite from Hurst the other favorite I have from her.

 9. Jewish Holiday Cooking